vrm-c/vrm-specification/specification/VRMC_node_constraint-1.0_draft/README.md

 A constraint often depends on other constraints.
 Constraints should be updated in correct orders under cases that has dependencies, to prevent constraints from referring transforms that is not updated yet.

-Constraints can be depends on these nodes:

-- Ancestors (until the root of the model) of the source, if the source space is model space
-- The source
-- Ancestors (until the root of the model) of the destination, if the destination space is model space

 The pseudocode is an example of procedure how constraints should be updated: